How to Straighten Your Hair Without Sacrificing Volume

 Step 1:

 Start with wet, clean hair.
-Finger comb a light mousse into the hair to make it lighter and more fluffy; Carolyn recommends Redkens Blond Glam Dream Whip Mousse which actually works for all hair colors.
+Finger comb a light mousse into the hair to make it lighter and more fluffy; Carolyn recommends Redken’s Blonde Glam Whip Mousse which actually works for all hair colors.
 First towel dry to get out some moisture, and then use a blow dryer until the hair is about 90 percent dry.

 Step 2: